HubSpot/hubspot-cms-vscode/README.md

 If you're new to CMS Hub, check out how to [get started with local development.](https://designers.hubspot.com/docs/tools/local-development)

+## Getting Started
+This extension introduces new file languages: `HTML + HUBL` and `HTML + CSS`.
+In order to use these new features, you'll want to make sure you've told VSCode to use these langauges.
+For one-off files, you can simply change the language in the lower right hand corner of your screen.
+However, we recommend adjusting your file associations under your User or Workspace preferences:
+- In VSCode, press `CMD` + `SHIFT` + `P` to open the command prompt
+- Search for and select the command `Preferences: Open Settings (UI)`
+- Choose either the "User" or "Workspace" tab
+- In "Search settings" look up `files.associations`
+- Select "Add Item" and add these file associations:
+    `*.html`:`html-hubl`
+    `*.html`:`css-hubl`

+For more information about how VSCode settings work, [check out the docs](https://code.visualstudio.com/docs/getstarted/settings).

 ## Features

 ### Syntax Highlighting
 HubL syntax highlighting is supported for `.html` and `.css` files support HubL syntax highlighting.
-Enable syntax highlighting by setting your file type to HTML + HubL or CSS + HubL.

 _Thanks to the [Better Jinja](https://github.com/samuelcolvin/jinjahtml-vscode) extension for inspiration._